websanco/liferay-learn/docs/dxp/latest/en/content-authoring-and-management/documents-and-media/developer-guide/api/document-api-basics.md

     java -classpath .:* -DsiteId=1234 Document_POST_ToSite
     ```

-    The `Document_POST_ToSite.java` document uploads to Documents and Media.
+    The `Document_POST_ToSite.java` file uploads to Documents and Media.

     ```note::
     If your user and password aren't ``test@liferay.com`` and ``test``, respectively, replace those values in the ``Document_POST_ToSite.java`` file and recompile the class before running it.